 The All Employee Share Option Scheme provides for an unlimited number of shares to be granted to all employees of the Company.
 The Board may select any number of individuals to apply for the grant of an option.
 Not later than thirty days following the date by which an application must be made, the Board may grant to each applicant the number of options specified in his application.
 These options may be exercised at the earliest of the third anniversary of the date of grant, in the event of a flotation or in the event of a take-over, reconstruction, liquidation or option exchange as set out in the Scheme rules.
-For options granted under this scheme the option price and the number of shares will not change during the life of the option.
+For options granted under this scheme the option.